Skip to content

 Question

-calculate the genetic distance between the two genes F and T, expressing your answer in centimorgans (cM)
+calculate the genetic distance between the two genes P and W, expressing your answer in centimorgans (cM)

-Click to show Three-Point Test Cross: Identifying Double Crossover Genotypes example problem
+Click to show Double Crossover Genotypes from Three-Point Test Crosses example problem

 Three-Point Test Cross Problem